Back to Blog

 It's perfect for creating Instagram story templates or email headers.
 Drag, drop, done.
 The interface is intuitive.
 The price is accessible ($120/year for Pro).

-But Canva's mockup features are fundamentally limited by being 2D design software trying to solve a 3D visualization problem.
+But Canva's mockup features are fundamentally limited by being 2D design software trying to solve a room visualization problem.

 Canva's mockup approach: